Editor’s Note: This is a guest post from Jason Fitzgerald, a USA Track & Field certified coach.

 And the next time you hear someone say, “Oh, runners only know how to run,” you’ll know better.

-Be sure to listen to our podcast with Jason about distance running:
+Listen to our podcast with Jason on the myths and truths of distance running:

 Jason Fitzgerald is a 2:39 marathoner and USA Track & Field certified coach.
 Get the latest training tips at Strength Running – or sign up for a free email series on injury prevention and running performance.